-The Master of Arts in SID has four tracks: Practicum, Alternative Practicum, Advanced Study, and Concentration.
-There is also an accelerated MA/SID degree and several dual and joint degrees.
-All students in the MA/SID Program must successfully complete a year in residence.
-For Practicum students, the second year consists of a six-month field practicum in a development organization, while Advanced

-Study students complete a second year in residence.
+The Master of Arts in Sustainable International Development has four tracks: Practicum, Alternative Practicum, Advanced Study, and Concentration.
+There is also a one-year MA/SID degree and several dual and joint degrees.
+All students in the MA/SID program must successfully complete a year in residence.
+For practicum students, the second year consists of a six-month field practicum in a development organization, while advanced study students complete a second year in residence.
 Students completing the alternative practicum will do field and course work at an international partner university.
-Concentration students combine a threemonth practicum with in-depth study in a critical field of development.
-Accelerated Degree students must complete the year in residence and use the following summer to write a master's paper.
-Requirements for dual and joint degrees vary according to the degrees being pursued.
+Concentration students combine a three-month practicum with in-depth study in a critical field of development.
+One-year degree students are expected to complete the year in residence, deliver a Capstone presentation, and use the following summer to write a master's paper.
+Requirements for dual and joint degrees vary according to program.